Nexfinity/CakeyBot-Wiki-OLD/tools-and-utilities/audit-log.md

 ### Special Events

-* Guild Boost
+* Server Boost
-  * When a member boosts your guild, Cakey Bot will log the old and new boost value as well as the current boost tier.
+  * When a member boosts your server, Cakey Bot will log the old and new boost value as well as the current boost tier.
-  * This event is also fired when a boost is removed from the guild.
+  * This event is also fired when a boost is removed from the server.
 * Warnings
   * When a moderator uses the `!warn` command it will log the usage to the audit log
 * Purges